preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 Read Receipt Status can be checked for a document on the "Published" tab, this way:

 1. Click the dot menu for the document.
-2. Select "Read Receipt status".
+2. Select "Read Receipt Status".

 .. image:: read-receipt-status-menu-new2.png